Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Use end() to send an empty response

-An alternative way to send the response, without any body, it’s by using the Response.end() method:
+An alternative way to send the response without any body is to use the res.end() method:

 res.end()